Social Law Library

 Cost: $65

-• Evidence - Day 3 – Substitute Expert Testimony and the Confrontation Clause - Program and Book
+• Evidence - Day 3 – Admissions and their Equivalents in Civil and Criminal Cases - Program and Book

 This series is taken from the 2025 "You Be the Judge" all-day training session for judges sponsored by the Flaschner Judicial Institute.
 The instructors are judges, experienced practitioners, and law professors from the Supreme Judicial Court's Advisory Committee on the Law of Evidence.